curateteaching/digitalpedagogy/keywords/remix.md

 ## CURATORIAL STATEMENT

-REBECCA: This curatorial statement and pedagogical artifacts provides a history of remix as a form and outlines two pedagogical implications of its use in teaching and learning based on its ubiquity in popular culture and its engagement with the culture of copyright.
-Your suggestion of the powerful potential of remix to challenge "our cultural beliefs about authorship and ownership; passive consumption and active participation; creativity, critique, and claim” argues for the importance of remix as a component of digital pedagogy.

 At its most deceptively simple, remix is nothing more than the act of identifying existing materials, and altering and combining them to create something new.
 If you've used the internet or listened to music in the past 40 years, you've experienced a remix, and it's fair to say that our students have grown up with them.
 Remix objects (songs, memes, mashups, etc.) are now so deeply embedded in our collective consciousness and daily media consumption that their existence as representatives of a digital culture with its own protocols, politics, aesthetics and audiences is practically invisible.

 Where did remix come from?
 Scholars point to the overlapping histories of collage in visual art, cut-ups in literature, and found footage assemblage in film.
 The most popular antecedent of remix lies in the sound subcultures of New York City in the 1970s (e.g., disco, hip hop).
 There, DJs looped a song to extend it, or extracted small samples of tracks and reassembled them to serve as the basis for an entirely different composition.
 Whether the medium was audio, video, text, or some combination of these, practitioners used similar approaches to modify and reassemble materials to suit the tastes of their tribes, therein extending the definition of authorship for community engagement.
 Twentieth century technologies, in the meantime, evolved from analog to digital modes, making the foundational practices of remix--cut, paste, layer, juxtapose--available to extraordinary numbers of amateurs and artists.
 For all of the simplicity of those functions, however, the sudden accessibility of remix practices also encoded an array of complex implications belied by the "pop" face of remix.
 As Julie Levin Russo and Francesca Coppa explain in their analysis of fan video: "Technological innovations and Internet platforms support a developing ecology of [video] remix forms with unprecedented reach, richness, and cultural influence.
 At the same time, the value and legitimacy of this popular production is hotly contested on the basis of artistic merit, traditional literacies, and intellectual property" (1.2).

-REBECCA: I appreciate the history of remix you include in the beginning of your statement because it provides good context for the audience who may not have a scholarly understanding of this form.

 Simultaneously pervasive and controversial, remix emerged as a fundamental vernacular practice that requires defense.
 Law professor and activist Lawrence Lessig situates the right to remix as "a critical expression of creative freedom that . . . no free society should restrict" (56).
 He defends this bold claim by placing remix at the center of a culture in which citizens have the ability not only to consume cultural artifacts made by professionals, but to contribute to the culture by creating and re-creating what is around them.
 Like Lessig, Media Studies scholar Henry Jenkins identifies this phenomenon as "participatory culture" wherein individuals and affinity groups "archive, annotate, appropriate, and recirculate media content in powerful new ways."
 For Jenkins, these extant participatory practices suggest a set of goals for those coming of age in this era: "encourage youths to develop the skills, knowledge, ethical frameworks, and self-confidence needed to be full participants in contemporary culture" (8-9).
-The exuberance of both scholars (and many more like them) is tempered by the significant challenges to remix as civic engagement"--most notably, the corporate and governmental insistence on legal copyright as imprimatur of a work's ownership, which prevents its use as a source for new work.
+The exuberance of both scholars (and many more like them) is tempered by the significant challenges to remix as civic engagement--most notably, the corporate and governmental insistence on legal copyright as imprimatur of a work's ownership, which prevents its use as a source for new work.

 The pedagogical exigency of remix, then, grows out of two specific, but linked, contexts.
 On the one hand, the ubiquity of remix in popular culture conceals the complex meaning-making that it can and does perform.
 On the other hand, its foundational practices exist in constant and ever-changing tension with high-stakes legal and economic consequences for engaging in those same practices.
 Remix challenges our cultural beliefs about authorship and ownership; passive consumption and active participation; creativity, critique, and claim; yet the everyday habits of consuming, composing, and recirculating remixes already comprise a coherent logic for daily interaction.
 Bringing remix into our classes, then, creates the space for students to investigate these contested concepts as they appear in the media and materials of everyday life through experimentation with the critical tools of our varied academic disciplines.
-Remix allows us to attenuate our students to the moments when our fields question or collaborate with these commonplace practices, and when it calls into question our own aesthetic and ideological criteria.
+Remix allows us to underscore, for our students, the moments when our fields question or collaborate with these commonplace practices, and when it calls into question our own aesthetic and ideological criteria.
+Literary scholars, for example, might draw a productive parallel to the constellation of appropriated texts at the heart of T.S.
+Eliot’s canonical poem *The Wasteland*, and consider the ways that the selection and juxtaposition of those fragments allow for engagement with, and commentary on, cultures of the day, the definition of art, and the role of the artist.
 In "The Rhetoric of Remix," Virginia Kuhn notes the subversive function of the genre: "Remix lays bare the constructed nature of the original and often calls attention to its own construction" (5.4).
 Teaching remix provides an opportunity for us to participate in a shared project with our students: the examination of our common philosophical investment in "originals," and the transformation of our collective contributions to the evolving cultural logic of our time.

-REBECCA: For “attenuate” I I think you mean “bring attention to".

-REBECCA: One thing that I think of for remix is how it links to literary allusion.
-Roman literature, for example, is highly allusive and conscious of its Greek literary antecedents.
-Remix is a nice example of how that practice functions in contemporary society.
-It also shows creation as a conversation rather than the lone creator being inspired by the Muse.
-I wonder if there is a way to suggest this possibility for scholars of literature who may not think contemporary remix has much to offer them.
-Maybe you could give a concrete example when you discuss how it focuses our students on "the moments when our fields question or collaborate with these commonplace practices, and when it calls into question our own aesthetic and ideological criteria”.

 The artifacts that follow were chosen for the ways that they provide pragmatic approaches to those pedagogical exigencies of remix--revealing its array of contexts and meaning making, and elucidating the terrain of copyright and its participatory-friendly concept fair use.
 The list begins with syllabi, which offer models that illustrate a semester-long engagement with remix.
 Next are sources for assignments, assessment, an example of student work, all of which could be adapted for a module in a standing course.
 The list ends with three sources that can be incorporated as primary source material and/or serve as examples of the active life of remix outside the classroom.

-REBECCA: Your final paragraph offers a good explanation of the criteria you used in choosing pedagogical artifacts and of the order of artifacts.

 ## CURATED ARTIFACTS

 ### Copy This Class (The Art of the Remix)
 ![screenshot](images/remix-middleton-copythisclass.png)